dylan-green/virtual-ipv4/README.md

 Running the program will initiate a basic CLI that will allow the user to supply basic information about the network.

-The following commands are allow the user to interact with the virtual network:
+The following commands are available to interact with the virtual network:

 `gw set [ip-addr]` : set the gateway IP address of the subnet the client is a part of to [ip-addr] (overriding any existing gateway address)